Claudio Echeverri: Style of play

-Nicknamed El Diablito (Spanish: little devil) after former Bolivian international footballer Marco Etcheverry, who was nicknamed El Diablo, as the two share "devilish" dribbling, pace in one-on-one situations, and a powerful shot, as well as a similar last name.
-He has listed Lionel Messi and former River player Juan Fernando Quintero as two players he idolises, while he has stated that he models his game on Matías Suárez.
+A gifted playmaker, Echeverri has been nicknamed El Diablito (English: little devil) after former Bolivian international footballer Marco Etcheverry, who was nicknamed El Diablo, as the two share "devilish" dribbling, pace in one-on-one situations, and a powerful shot, as well as a similar last name.
+He has listed Lionel Messi and former River player Juan Fernando Quintero as two players he idolises.
+Unlike Messi, he is right-footed, but they are similar in stature (171 cm) and share that low centre of gravity dribbling style.